Isaiah Rashad: 2017–present: The House Is Burning

 On October 23, 2017, Rashad issued several tweets hinting at a new album coming.
 The album, which would be the second studio album and third full-length project coming from Rashad and Top Dawg Entertainment, would follow successful releases by fellow TDE artists SZA and Kendrick Lamar.
 In May 2019, Rashad played excerpts of various unreleased tracks.
 During an Instagram live video on June 20, 2019, he played a new excerpts of a song produced by Kenny Beats and announced the title of his upcoming studio album to be The House Is Burning.
 On April 22, 2020, Rashad released the song "Why Worry" as part of TDE's Fan Appreciation Week.

 In an interview for The Fader, Rashad announced The House Is Burning was slated for release in June 2021.
 On May 7, 2021, Rashad released the albums first single, "Lay wit Ya" featuring Duke Deuce, alongside a music video directed by Omar Jones.
-It was also announced on all digital platform credits for the song that Rashad also signed a joint venture with Warner Records.
+It was also announced on all digital platform credits for the song that Rashad also signed a joint venture with Warner Bros.
+Records.
+After signing with Warner Bros. in 2021.
 On June 17, 2021, Rashad released the album's second single "Headshots (4r da Locals)."
 A music video for the song was released six days later, directed by Jack Begert and Mez Heirs.
 On July 7, 2021, Rashad revealed the album's cover art and a July 30 release date, via his social media platforms.
 Pitchfork rated this release a 7.6 out of 10.